blueag8/Photography_Website/README.md

 ## Bugs
 There were several issues when attempting to deploy to Heroku .

-> ImproperlyConfigured("You're using the staticfiles app django.core.exceptions.ImproperlyConfigured: You're using the
-> staticfiles app without having set the STATIC_ROOT setting to a
+django.core.exceptions.ImproperlyConfigured: You're using the staticfiles app without having set the STATIC_ROOT setting to a
 > filesystem path.

  Solution was to add :